ourworldventures/www_ourparadise/content/home/index.md

 ### Experience

-Experience an authentic paradise through diving, snorkeling and tropical garden explorations.
-In 2023, we are planning deep sea explorations and the creation of an Ayurvedic Center & Advanced Healing Clinic.
+Experience an authentic paradise through relaxation, swimming, and botanical garden explorations.
+Later in 2023, we are planning deep sea explorations and the creation of an Ayurvedic Center & Advanced Healing Clinic.

 |||